PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Pulling Leaderboard Data Using Python and Rest.md

 The next step is to setup the python script.
 This will be a very simple script.
 It will have several steps:

-*1.* Setup some null variables which will be used to store the input from the user.
+*1.* Set up some null variables, which will be used to store the input from the user.
 Later they'll be null-checked to make sure we have valid data before trying to pull the data from the Leaderboard.

 *2.* Import the relevant packages:
 * *We will need the 'requests' package.*